EdAlita/RetinaSegmentation-HEx/README.md

     5. Pull lastest change to avoid merging problems with `git pull`
     6. push your changes with `git push`

-==If you fell confortable on using branches, please remeber to merge them to the main one==
+> If you fell confortable on using branches, please remeber to merge them to the main one